Somtobro/waec-privacy-policy/policy.md

 WAEC PAST QUESTIONS AND ANSWERS OFFLINE cares very much about your privacy.
 If you have any questions concerning this privacy policy, please email us at 2surecbt@gmail.com

-Information Collection and Use by WAEC PAST QUESTIONS AND ANSWERS OFFLINE: WAEC PAST QUESTIONS AND ANSWERS OFFLINE collects only sumitted data such as name, email and Android Id only.
-Android Id is collceted to generate a unique identification for every user and to authenticate its users.
+Information Collection and Use by WAEC PAST QUESTIONS AND ANSWERS OFFLINE: WAEC PAST QUESTIONS AND ANSWERS OFFLINE collects only sumitted data such as name, email and

 WAEC PAST QUESTIONS AND ANSWERS OFFLINE also logs non-personally-identifiable information such as often use of the application, this is to create the best user experience.